Drug information

 What side effects can lamivudine cause?

 Lamivudine may cause side effects.
-Some side effects of lamivudine can be serious as noted above.
-Many side effects from HIV medicines, such as nausea or occasional dizziness, are manageable.
+Many side effects from HIV medicines, such as lamivudine, are temporary or manageable.
 See the HIVinfo fact sheet on HIV Medicines and Side Effects for more information.
+Some side effects of lamivudine can be serious, as described below.

 These are not all the possible side effects of lamivudine.
 To learn more about possible side effects of lamivudine, read the drug label or package insert or talk to your health care provider or pharmacist.